minerva-university/cs162-flash-news/README.md

 Executes unit and integration tests for both backend and frontend.
 Tests are written using pytest for Python.
 Runs in isolated environments to ensure clean builds.

-@TODO: Look at using Jest for React components.

-#### Deployment Pipeline: @TODO: Look at this one after deployment
+#### Deployment Pipeline:

-Automatically deploys to the staging environment upon merging into the main branch.Uses tools like Docker and cloud hosting (e.g., AWS or Heroku) for deployment.
+Automatically deploys to the production environment upon merging into the main branch.
+Uses Railway for backend deployment, Vercel for frontend deployment.

 ---